Options while waiting for a Home Care Package

 You may be able to access supports through a lower level HCP than what you were assessed for while you wait.
 This is known as an interim package and means you can access services sooner, rather than wait until your level package becomes available.

 An interim package is only available for people who require a Level 2, 3 or 4 HCP package.
-Unfortunately, interim packages do have a wait time as well.
+Unfortunately, interim packages do have a wait time of a couple of months.

 Your ACAT/S assessor should discuss the option of interim packages with you while being assessed.